-So maybe you need some lower abec bearings for your first board.
-You are not a pro, so don't try to learn on board with bones ceramic abec 11 bearings.
+So maybe you need some lower ABEC bearings for your first board.
+You are not a pro, so don't try to learn on a skateboard with bones ceramic ABEC 11 bearings.

 You can tighten the wheel bolts just a bit to keep it from rolling out from under you as you learn to control it.

 Don't be embarrassed to get padded up!
-Some people ride with pads and other don't.
+Some people ride with pads while some don't.
 Maybe you can just pad up while you are getting comfortable on your skateboard.

 Looking for a good recommendation on a skateboard helmet? check out Ridersvibe's recommendations for skateboard helmets

 Get comfortable with your skateboard

 Nothing will keep you more safe on a skateboard like being comfortable and knowing your abilities.